National Institutes of Health

 Queries about accessing or using ASSIST should be directed to the eRA service desk

 All NIH applications should reach Research Services 10 working days before the deadline to allow for checking and institutional approval.
+Applications must be accompanied by an X5 costing.
 Research Services will submit the application on behalf of the PI.

 Please note applications cannot be submitted after 5pm regardless of the deadline set by the funder.